formly-js/angular-formly/README.md

 specified).
 It is invoked with all the normal arguments of a regular link function.
 If the type extends another, this function will be run *after* the parent link function is run.

+#### apiCheck (apiCheck.shape)

+This is specific to the use of the `apiCheck.js` library.
+This is the preferred method for validating options as it allows for tooling to discover what the api to your type is.

 #### validateOptions (function)

 This function will be invoked with the options of the field after it has been merged with it's `optionsDefaults` and